eccelerators/SimStm/README.rst

 .. code-block:: none

- lines insert array alines $pvar sarray lines insert array alines 9 sarray lines insert message alines $pvar "Some message to be written to a file later" lines insert message alines $pvar "Value1: {} Value2: {} to be written to a file later" $mvar1 $mvar2
+ lines insert array a_lines p_var s_array
+ lines insert array a_lines 9 s_array
+ lines insert message a_lines p_var "Some message to be written to a file later" lines insert message a_lines p_var "Value1: {} Value2: {} to be written to a file later" mvar1 mvar2

-The ``lines insert array`` instruction inserts a line at a given position of a lines object.
+The ``lines insert`` instruction inserts a line at a given position of a lines object.
 The line currently at this position is moved to the next position.
 The line can be derived from an array or a message.
 The message string can contain {}
 placeholders which are filled by values of variables given after the